Mode of StudyFull-time with language year abroad

 I have learnt about the impact a language can have in development and how important it is to be able to communicate locally, especially with community development projects.

 After your second year, you'll do a year abroad based in one or more countries where your chosen language is spoken.
-This enables you to build linguistic and cultural fluency, and also provides an opportunity to study abroad and/or gain valuable longer-term experience in international development.
+This enables you to build linguistic and cultural fluency, and also provides an opportunity to study abroad and/or gain valuable longer-term work experience in international development.

 - Work placement with Ashinaga Africa Initiative (Senegal)